Are you looking for an Icelandic course with live classes? A course you can take at your own pace?

 The classes take place in an online classroom with a whiteboard and options to share the screen with the students.
-We all see each other and listen to each other as if we were in a brick-and-mortar classroom.
+We all see and listen to each other as if we were in a brick-and-mortar classroom.

 You can’t join us for a class, or the timetable doesn’t suit you? 📺

 No problem, you can watch the recording.
 These are available until after a month after the course is over.
 This is useful for students who work shifts or have a job with changing hours.